jpatrick5402/jpatrick5402/README.md

 Also, I work as a full-time help desk analyst at the University of Rochester.

-I’m interested in robotics, automation, machine learning, and everything that has to do with computers.
+I’m interested in robotics, embedded systems, machine learning, and everything that has to do with computers.
 I'm currently seeking any jobs that allow me to grow as a developer.

  ---